How to Create a Form

 • This can be done with the default LeadSquared service provider option by enabling the OTP validation option.

-• Or it can be done through your own SMS service provider, using Lapps.
+• Or it can be done through your own SMS service provider or domain, using Lapps.
 In which case you must also enable the Send OTP via Lapp option and then choose a Lapp.

 otp validation in forms